pepopowitz/tdd-workshop/module-5/README.md

 ## When are you complete?

-When the cells start to cluster, like this:
+When the cells start to cluster and make organic "living" shapes, like this:

 ![Game Of Life feature-complete](docs/complete.gif)